 29. El Ciudadano Ilustre (The Distinguished Citizen) (2016)

 An Argentinian Spanish film, ‘El Ciudadano Ilustre’ is focused around Daniel (Oscar Martinez), who has been the recipient of the prestigious Nobel Prize for Literature and has been living in Europe for most of his life.
 In an unexpected turn of events, he receives an invitation from Argentina, his home country as apparently they want to felicitate him with a prize.
 As he travels to his own country, he finds the people and their ways strange and unbecoming.
 Not only just the people but their ways of eating, their aggression and their preferences are way different from how he has been raised, which leads him to a state of a dilemma – should he stay here for the rest of his life or head back to Europe to which he’s kind of used to now?
-The film was a recipient of numerous awards, including Best Actor, Best Director, Best Screenplay to name a few.
+The film was a recipient of numerous awards, including Best Actor, Best Director, and Best Screenplay, to name a few.

-Read More: Famous Improvised Movies Scenes
+Read More: Famous Improvised Movie Scenes

 28. 100 Metros (2016)

-Stylized as ‘100 Metres’ in English, the movie is a biopic based on a man named Ramon, who was a patient of Multiple Sclerosis, yet he tried to finish the Ironman triathlon – a 2.4 mile swim, 112 mile bicycle ride, and a 26.22 mile run in that order within a span of one day (16-18 hours to be precise).
+Stylized as ‘100 Metres’ in English, the movie is a biopic based on a man named Ramon, who was a patient of Multiple Sclerosis, yet he tried to finish the Ironman triathlon – a 2.4 mile swim, 112-mile bicycle ride, and a 26.22-mile run in that order within a span of one day (16-18 hours to be precise).
 Despite his ailment and despite the fact that doctors have given up on him, he tries the race with all his heart.
 The stunning visuals, superb performances and exemplary cinematography are cores of the film.

 Read More: Best Lawyer Movies of All Time